Student Candidate

 2. Local Politics and Regional Autonomy

-This concentration explores changes in politics and governance at a local scale, especially after political reform and the implementation of decentralization policies.
-Even so, through the existing lecture designs, students are also encouraged to understand developments in a wider context.
-Changes at the local level are also the result of influences and changes occurring at the national and global levels.
-This concentration aims to encourage students to have strong analytic competencies but also to combine them with practical and advocacy competencies that enable students to be actively involved in social change at the local level.
+This concentration aims to encourage students to have strong analytic competencies and to combine them with practical and advocacy competencies that enable students to be actively involved in social change at the local level.

 Elections have become an important mechanism in the institutionalization of democracy in Indonesia.
 Therefore, strong human resources are needed to oversee quality and fair elections.
 This concentration equips students with analytical and practical competencies by encouraging an understanding of macro and micro aspects of election management.
 Through a lecture process that involves a more active method, students will also be encouraged to find real solutions for more transparent, accountable, and democratic election management.